jopela/wikistruct/README.md

 Get yourself some nice data structures from *any* (Media)Wiki page.

+## NOTE
+Wikistruct as not yet been deployed to clojars!
+A release should be available before the end of december.

 ## Features

 Wikistruct is a clojure wrapper around the /w/api.php MediaWiki API that converts